GerbenRienk/LC-test-docs/prerequisites.md

-# T000 preparations and requirements for testing
+# PRE preparations and requirements for testing

 **Abstract:**
 This documents describes the preparations for testing LibreClinica.

-## T000-01: requirements
+## PRE-01: requirements
 In order to be able to test a new LibreClinica release you must have:
 - access to github
 - access to a server to run LibreClinica on